elo-enterprises/k8s-tools/README.md

 ### MacOS, Docker Sockets, and DinD

-As long as docker is working, any kind of setup (Docker Desktop, Rancher Desktop, Colima) should work with `Makefile.compose.mk` for container-dispatch.
+As long as docker is working, any kind of setup (Docker Desktop, Rancher Desktop, Colima) should work with `compose.mk` for container-dispatch.
 But for working with `k8s-tools.yml` containers specifically, the docker-socket sharing *must also be working*.
 If you're having problems that might be related to this, first make sure that your setup can correctly run this command:

 ```bash
 $ docker run -v /var/run/docker.sock:/var/run/docker.sock -ti docker ps